-A new office or commercial building won’t do its owner much good if it’s inaccessible from the street, which is why most general contractors also handle essential tasks like parking lot and walkway installations.
+Most general contractors also handle essential tasks like parking lots, road access, and walkway installations.
 Parking lot installation subcontractors may be able to excavate and install the lot while the building is being built to save time.

 General contractors will ensure that every construction worker who enters the work zone treats the property with respect.
 No matter how well contractors clean up after themselves, though, there will still be construction debris that needs to be hauled away once the bulk of the work has been completed.
 Builders typically rent roll-off dumpsters to make it easier to manage construction debris.
 The dumpsters should be gone and the building’s exterior should be ready for landscaping when the project is finished.

 General contractors perform routine quality assurance inspections throughout the construction process.
 When all the initial work is done, they will perform a final walk-through with clients to acquaint them with the building’s features and explain maintenance requirements, warranty coverage, and other details.

 If business owners notice anything that must be corrected or adjusted, now is the time to mention it.
 Once the walk-through has been completed and all the paperwork has been signed, the general contractors will no longer be liable for any damage to building materials, though all warranty protections will remain in place for the agreed-upon amount of time.